Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.0.md

 tinyplay a.wav -D 0 -d 1
 ```

 For the command `tinyplay a.wav -D 0 -d 1`. the `1` means the ReSpeaker will play the audio as mono audio.
-And this command only works for 1 or 2 channels audio.
+And this command only works for 1 or 2 channel audio.
 If there are more channels in the audio file, you can not use this command to play the audio.

 !!!Tips
-        Actually, you can record at most 8 channels audio, just change the `-c 2`, for example `-c 8` will be 8 channels audio.
-However we don't support playing audios with more than 2 channels by tinyplay.
+        You can record at most 8 channel audio, just change the `-c 2`, for example `-c 8` will be 8 channels audio.
+However, we don't support playing audio with more than 2 channels by tinyplay.

 You can use `pull` to copy the audio file from your ReSpeaker Core v2.0 to your PC.

 ```
 PS D:\Android> ./adb pull /sdcard/a.wav .
 3562 KB/s (101875756 bytes in 27.930s)
 ```

 ## FAQs